tastelessjolt/auto-checkout-vivo/Readme.md

 # Kissanime Skip

 ## Usage
-If it doesn't automatically click, you have to click in the order of the keywords it asks, for it learn(I mean store).
+If it doesn't automatically click, you have to click in the order of the keywords it asks, for it to learn(I mean store).

 ## Installing the extension
 Download the signed extension from the releases page and Firefox should prompt you to install.